OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 20](images/Slide20.png)

 _Slide 20_<br />
 Now we have one of the most confusing steps - defining the file relationships.
-This is really what PEAK and SEARCH files go with which RAW files.
+This is really about what PEAK and SEARCH files go with which RAW files.
 Based on base file names, the relationships may be already correctly guessed.
 If not, you have to select a file in the top window, and then add related files in the bottom window.
 Each RAW file has to have some relationship to at least one other file(s) in the submission (PEAK and SEARCH files).
 When you have defined things, click next.

 ---